Elon Musk faces deposition ahead of Twitter trial

 Tesla chief Elon Musk is set to answer Twitter’s questions under oath in a deposition scheduled for the next few days.

-The deposition comes ahead of an October trial that will determine if the multibillionaire must carry through with his bid to buy the social media company for $44 billion.
+The deposition comes ahead of an October trial that will determine if the multibillionaire must carry through with his bid to buy the social media company for $44bn.

 It has been planned for Monday and Tuesday, 26-27 September, and may extend to 28 September if necessary, Reuters reported, citing a filing at the Delaware Court of Chancery.